 Located right on the edge of downtown Louisville in the city’s first suburb, The Highlands, Bellarmine is within walking distance of some of the city's most popular public parks, shops, restaurants and clubs.
 Funky and bustling with energy, the Highlands is home to art galleries, consignment stores, book stores, record stores, coffee shops and boutiques.

-Some of the great Bardstown Road landmarks familiar to BU students include Twig & Leaf Restaurant, Heine Brothers’ Coffee, Wild and Woolly Video, Carmichael’s Bookstore, Guitar Emporium, Tom & Chee, Wild Ginger, Dot Fox, Molly Malone’s Irish Pub, Za’s Pizza Pub, Impellizzeri’s Pizza, Graeter’s Ice Cream, Baxter Avenue Theatres, Lilly’s Bistro, Cumberland Brews, Jack Fry’s, Ramsi’s Café on the World, Seviche, Spinelli’s Pizzeria and Sapporo Japanese Steakhouse & Sushi.
+Some of the great Bardstown Road landmarks familiar to BU students include Twig & Leaf Restaurant, Heine Brothers’ Coffee, Carmichael’s Bookstore, Doo Wop Shop, Qdoba Mexican Grill, Dot Fox, O'Shea’s Irish Pub, Book & Music Exchange, Wick’s Pizza, El Camino, Graeter’s Ice Cream, Baxter Avenue Theatres, Mellow Mushroom, Homemade Ice Cream & Pie Kitchen, Urban Attic, Dundee Candy Shop, El Taco Luchador and North End Café.
 Between the parks and the shopping/dining corridors, there’s not much you can’t do in the Highlands.

 A few blocks east of those attractions, you'll find outstanding performing arts at the Kentucky Center for the Performing Arts, at Actors Theatre, on the Belvedere overlooking the river, or at Waterfront Park, which is home to rock, alt-rock, folk and indie concerts during the summer.
-Main and Market Streets are also home to dozens of clubs where you can hear live music.
+Main and Market Streets – the Nulu district – are also home to dozens of clubs, boutiques and top notch dining.
 The Fourth Street Wharf is also home to the world-famous sternwheeler Belle of Louisville, which hosts Bellarmine's Halloween dance, "Ball on the Belle."

 South of Main a few blocks, you'll find Fourth Street Live, a dining and entertaining complex that's home to Hard Rock Cafe, Maker's Mark Bourbon House, and numerous other shops, restaurants and nightclubs.
 Travel east a few more blocks and you'll find Louisville Slugger Field, home to the Triple-A Louisville Bats and the Extreme Park, a world-class concrete playground for extreme skaters, boarders, and bikers.

-A couple of miles south of downtown, you'll find several other must-see attractions, including the J. B. Speed Art Museum and Churchill Downs, home of the Kentucky Derby and the Kentucky Derby Museum.
+A couple of miles south of downtown, you'll find several other must-see attractions, including Churchill Downs, home of the Kentucky Derby and the Kentucky Derby Museum.
 For two weeks each spring, the Louisville area hosts one of the world's great parties: the Kentucky Derby Festival.
 Farther south, on the edge of town, the 6200-acre Jefferson Memorial Forest is the largest urban forest in the United States.
 Still haven't had enough nature?
 Check out the Falls of the Ohio State Park, just across the river in Indiana, where you can explore the 386-million-year-old fossil beds and contemplate time, nature and your place in the universe.

 Most of the exciting attractions described above are within a ten- to fifteen-minute drive of Bellarmine or within a 20-to 30-minute walk or bike ride.
 The city bus system – TARC – is also a great way to get around town, with stops at each of the above locations.